Deathstalker IV: Match of Titans

+Deathstalker IV: Match of Titans, is a 1991 American-Bulgarian sword and sorcery fantasy film written and directed by Howard R. Cohen and starring Rick Hill, Maria Ford and Brett Baxter Clark.
+A sequel to Deathstalker and the Warriors from Hell (1988) and it is the fourth installment in the Deathstalker film series.
+Hill, the first actor to portray the character, returns to the franchise, and in turn the film goes back to a more serious tone after two comedic installments.
+The U.S. box cover uses the slightly different title of Deathstalker IV: Match of the Titans.

 Plot

-Deathstalker takes part in a contest of strength - a challenge to lure competitors into the main arena of a Queen's castle.
+Deathstalker takes part in a contest of strength—a challenge to lure competitors into the main arena of Queen Kana's castle.
 Mysteriously, combatants disappear from the castle one by one.
 Deathstalker acts to defend his fellow warriors, his life and his newfound love against an army of Stone Warriors and the Queen.